C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Abstract

 \section{Abstract}

 In this paper, we propose a novel Physics-Informed Neural Network (PINN) framework based on the Cord\`{e}s condition for solving both linear and fully nonlinear partial differential equations (PDEs) in non-divergence form, together with their applications.
 By incorporating the operator structure into the loss function, the proposed method improves the conditioning of the associated optimization problem, thereby enhancing training stability and solution accuracy.
 The framework is further extended to include Hamilton-Jacobi-Bellman and Monge-Amp\`{e}re equations, with applications to optimal transport.
 Numerical experiments demonstrate the effectiveness and robustness of the method, as well as its capability to address high-dimensional problems, highlighting the promise of learning-based approaches for tackling challenging PDEs.
-Owing to its generality and simplicity, the proposed method is expected to be of broad interest to the scientific and engineering communities.